Infineon/AURIX_code_examples/code_examples/BMETAL_TC375_ADS_WSS_GTM_TSSM_HW/README.md

  * *WSS_EMULATION* needs to be FALSE when using real sensor, to be TRUE only when there is no WSS and the speed pulse and data signals needs to be emulated
  * *USE_FCADC* needs to be FALSE when external comparator is used to isolate the speed pulse and the data signals or when *WSS_EMULATION* is TRUE. *USE_FCADC* to be TRUE when the user intends to use internal FCADC.
- * *BIT_1_T* needs to be configured based on the pulse width of the speed pusle BIT_1_T = tp/2.
+ * *BIT_1_T* needs to be configured based on the pulse width of the speed pulse BIT_1_T = tp/2.
 Other bit durations are derived based on this.
  * *EMULATION_DATA* to be configured with EMULATION_DATA1/EMULATION_DATA2/EMULATION_DATA3
  * *SPEED_PERIOD* is used as period of the speed pulse for emulation purpose
  * *TDU_COUNTER* is used to create delay of 3/4th of bit period in the TIM1_CH1's TDU